theRealDadsdy/Desmos-Userscript/Desmos Programming Language/README.md

 = 12: at/A (set the _to_ value to the output of the evaluated Command)
 \> 30: Append instruction to Command
 ## More info about Command
-Command is translated into ascii characters and interpreted as a LaTeX math expression. (it is recomended, however to use ( instead of \right(, and same for ), [, ], {, and }.)
+Command is translated into ascii characters and interpreted as a LaTeX math expression. (it is recomended, however to use ( instead of \left(, and same for ), [, ], {, and }.)
-Any unmatched parenthisis will have their opposites added to the other side of the expression.
+Any unmatched parenthisis or brackets will have their opposites added to the other side of the expression.
 Currently the same is not true for braces.
+## More info about the intepreter
+Parenthesis and brackets automatically get the \left or \right added.
+When the end of the program is reached, there is an implicit go command.